 Iowa doesn’t need any of the traditional Great Lakes — it has a group of lakes that it considers pretty great all on their own.
 Iowa’s great lakes include Big Spirit Lake, Little Spirit Lake, West Okoboji Lake, East Okoboji Lake, Gar Lakes, Center Lake and Silver Lake.
 As a group, they offer a wide range of choices for lake vacationers.
 These glacier-carved lakes have provided a fun summer holiday destination for many decades.

 Kansas: Clinton Lake

 Clinton Lake is a reservoir managed by the U.S. Army Corps of Engineers, which also runs five campgrounds at the site.
-One of those campgrounds — Rockhaven Park — can accommodate visitors with horses or mules (making it an ideal spot for a lakeside riding holiday).
+One of those campgrounds — Rockhaven Park — can accommodate visitors with horses or mules.
 Alongside the 7,000-acre lake is Clinton State Park, which offers an archery range, bird watching, mountain biking and hiking.
-In winter, there are also cross-country ski trails.

 Kentucky: Lake Barkley

 Lake Barkley is for the birds.
 Literally, bird-watching is a big attraction at this lake — with the Kentucky State Parks Department estimating more than 200 species of birds can be seen or heard in the park.
 Aside from the usual collection of woodpeckers, owls and other forest-friendly birds you would expect to see, there are eagles, cormorants, hawks, egrets and herons on and around the lake.
 For non-bird watchers, there’s also plenty to do.
 You can swim, boat, fish, camp, hike, play golf, go biking and even do some trap shooting at the lake’s trap range.